-The 11th to 13th centuries were a golden age for Flemish cloth.
-And then the English introduced their crippling wool tax
+The 11th to 13th centuries were a golden age for the medieval Flemish cloth industry.
+And then the English introduced their crippling wool tax!

 Flemish cloth has a long history of being admired.
 When the Romans entered Belgica, the high-quality cloth woven by the locals was soon taken and used for a man’s toga and a woman’s stola.
 In the early Middle Ages, records exist of Flemish cloth turning up in the markets of Novgorod in Russia.

 The strong position of Flemish cloth in the 11th century was down to a number of factors.
 The people of the Low Countries – especially in the monasteries and abbeys – were skilled craftsmen.
 The population density of the region was relatively high, driving people to supplement agriculture with other trades.
 And the fields of Flanders were good for sheep-rearing, particularly on the newly reclaimed polders.

 So cloth-making in Flanders grew, and with it so did the towns.
 This was because rural weavers, spinners and fullers migrated to the centres of the new industry.
 Particular magnets were the booming towns of Bruges, Ghent and Ypres.
 To meet demand, high-quality English wool began to be imported into Flanders.
 It was perfect for making top quality woollen garments.

 By the early 12th century, Flemish cloth merchants were beginning to develop a nose for export.
 They began to turn up in the big and commercially important trade fairs of Champagne, France (below).